 2. Dawn Stewart

 A graduate of Otterbein herself before taking over as director of athletics in 2012, Dawn Stewart has made an undoubtable impact on campus.
 In 2016, she was named one of four Division III Under Armour AD of the Year winners and was one of just six women selected for all divisions.
-In 2018, Stewart helped the Sports Commission host the first-annual Community Cup at Otterbein, which will return to campus in 2019.
+In 2018 and 2019, Stewart helped the Sports Commission host The Community Cup, presented by The Columbus Foundation, at Otterbein, bringing together the Columbus corporate community.

 3. Ohio High School Athletic Association (OHSAA) Girls State Champions